-California Testing in 2014
+California Testing in 2015

-The CMA for Science are to be administered to students in grades 5, 8, and 10 who have an individualized education program (IEP).
+The CMA for Science tests are to be administered to students in grades 5, 8, and 10 who have an individualized education program (IEP).
 Assignment of the CMA is made in the student’s IEP only; a student’s Section 504 plan is not to be used to assign a student to take the CMA (although accommodations may be named in the Section 504 plan or in the IEP).

-The CAPA is an individually administered performance assessment for students in grades 2 through 11 who have significant cognitive disabilities and who are unable to take either the CSTs even with accommodations or modifications or the CMA with accommodations.
+The CAPA for Science tests are individually administered performance assessments for students in grades 5, 8, and 10 who have significant cognitive disabilities and who are unable to take either the CSTs even with accommodations or modifications or the CMA with accommodations.

 The voluntary STS are multiple-choice tests that allow Spanish-speaking English learners in grades 2 through 11 to demonstrate their knowledge of the California content standards by taking a reading/language arts (RLA) assessment in their primary language.
 STS items are developed by biliterate, bilingual California educators and test developers.